nebula-plugins/gradle-resolution-rules-plugin/README.md

     }
 ```

-We produce a rules for dependencies found in Maven Central, to use those rules in your project add:
+We produce a rules for dependencies found in Maven Central and other public repositories, to use those rules in your project add:

 ```groovy
     dependencies {